-Although your actual costs may be higher or lower, based on these assumptions, your costs would be: 1 Y 'ear 3' Years 5 Years 10 Years Class I \$ 167 \$ 563 \$ 985 \$ 2,159 Class III \$ 202 \$ 670 \$ 1,164 \$ 2,523
+Although your actual costs may be higher or lower, based on these assumptions,

+your costs would be: 1 Year 3 Y 'ears 5 Years 10 Years

+Class I \$ 199 \$ 669 \$ 1,165 \$ 2,531

+Class III \$ 234 \$ 775 \$ 1,341 \$ 2,881

 The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's turnover rate was 20% of the average value of the Portfolio.
+During the most recent fiscal year, the Portfolio's turnover rate was 36% of the average value of the Portfolio.

 To achieve its objective, the Portfolio will invest at least 80% of its net assets in securities of U.S. and non-U.S. companies, including those in emerging markets, listed on a national securities exchange, or foreign equivalent, that have a majority of their assets invested in or exposed to private companies or have as their stated intention to have a majority of their assets invested in or exposed to private companies ("Listed Private Equity Companies").
 Although the Portfolio does not invest directly in private companies, it will be managed with a similar approach: identifying and investing in long-term, high-quality Listed Private Equity Companies.
+The Fund will typically invest in securities issued by companies domiciled in at least three countries, including the United States.
+The Fund will invest a significant portion of its total assets (at least 40% under normal market conditions) at the time of purchase in securities issued by companies that are domiciled outside the United States.
+Domicile is determined by where the company is organized, located, has the majority of its assets, or receives the majority of its revenue.